mbxss28/transcriptonal-analysis-of-myotonic-dystrophy/README.md

 |rMATS|Used to measure significantly dysregulated genes between samples.|  Shen, S., Park, J.W., Lu, Z.X., Lin, L., Henry, M.D., Wu, Y.N., Zhou, Q. and Xing, Y., 2014. rMATS: robust and flexible detection of differential alternative splicing from replicate RNA-Seq data.
 Proceedings of the national academy of sciences, 111(51), pp.E5593-E5601.|
 |rmatsplot |Used to generate plots from the results of rMATs |https://github.com/Xinglab/rmats2sashimiplot|

-#Final Notes
+# Final Notes

 If installing rMATS using conda and you encounter any issues try going into the .condarc file and removing the "channel-prioity disabled" option and then installing rmats.

-Some of the file names may not corraspond to the paper numbers mentioned earlier.
-The reason for this is that even though three papers where used for the final analysis, in total five where looked at but ultimatly not included in the final paper.
+Some of the file names in the scripts provided may not corraspond to the paper numbers mentioned earlier.
+The reason for this is that even though three papers where used for the final analysis, in total five where looked at but two not included.